-Professor Burnis R. Morris (2011-2012)
+Professor Burnis R. Morris (2011-2013)

 Professor Burnis R. Morris earned a B.A. in Journalism from the University of Mississippi in 1973 and an M.P.A. in Public Administration from the University of Dayton in 1977.
-Professor Morris is one of several people recently honored with a photo and banner in downtown Huntington.
-He joined the Marshall University Journalism faculty in 2003 as the Carter G. Woodson Professor.
-He became a Distinguished Drinko Fellow in 2011 and was named the Senior Faculty Distinguished Artists and Scholars Award winner and a West Virginia History Hero in 2016.
-He was named in the first group of John Marshall Summer Scholars in 2018 and in 2020 was recognized as a "National Trailblazer of Diversity" by the Association for Education in Journalism and Mass Communication.
-Morris's work has been supported by five major grants from the West Virginia Humanities Council for Black History institutes and three from Knight Foundation to create a national training program for journalists covering nonprofit organizations.
-In 2016, Morris began directing The Dr. Carter G. Woodson Lyceum, which he co-founded with Dr. Alan Gould.
-He is the author of four books, including Carter G. Woodson: History, the Black Press, and Public Relations (2017); an essay, "Dr. Carter G. Woodson: A Century of Making Black Lives Matter," in a public history volume called Radical Roots: Public History and Social Justice (2021); an essay, "Carter G. Woodson: The Early Years, 1875-1903"; and most recently an article, "A Woodson Legacy: The Black Press Partnership," at the invitation of Woodson's scholarly Journal of African American History (2023).
-Before academe, Professor Morris served in a variety of capacities as an employee at several newspapers owned by Cox Enterprises, including as a reporter, business editor, night city editor, assistant business manager and marketing services director in Dayton, Atlanta, Austin, and West Palm Beach - the latter two as a member of the newspapers' management teams.
-He began his career as a New York Times intern and was the first Black student at the University of Mississippi named to Who's Who.
+He joined Marshall's faculty as the Carter G. Woodson Professor of Journalism and Mass Communications in 2003, was named a Distinguished Drinko Fellow in 2011, and received a Senior Faculty Distinguished Artists and Scholars Award as well as a West Virginia History Hero award in 2016.
+Morris has also received a John Marshall Scholars award and has been recognized as a "National Trailblazer of Diversity" by the Association for Education in Journalism and Mass Communication.
+His work has been supported by six grants from the Dow Jones News Fund, five grants from the West Virginia Humanities Council, three grants from the Knight Foundation, and a grant from the Robert Wood Johnson Foundation.
+In 2016, Morris began directing the Dr. Carter G. Woodson Lyceum.
+As a journalism historian, he has authored four books, including Carter G Woodson: History, the Black Press, and Public Relations (2017), and numerous articles and essays such as "Dr. Carter G. Woodson: A Century of Making Black Lives Matter," published in Radical Roots: Public History and Social Justice (2021).
+At the request of the president of the Association for the Study of African American Life and History, Morris wrote an article for the society's centennial in 2015, "Carter G. Woodson: The Early Years, 1875-1903," which covers Woodson's time as a coal miner, student, and principal in West Virginia.
+Morris contributed another article about Woodson to the Journal of African American History, "A Woodson Legacy: The Black Press Partnership" (2023).
+Before academe, Morris served as a reporter, business editor, night city editor, assistant business manager, and marketing services director in Dayton, Atlanta, Austin, and West Palm Beach.
+He began his career as an intern at The New York Times and having been the first Black student at the University of Mississippi named to Who's Who.
+He is also a former Freedom Forum First Amendment Center professional scholar at Vanderbilt University.
+Morris currently serves as co-chair, with Marshall President Brad Smith, of the Centennial of Negro History Week/ Black History Month Committee.

-Dr. F. Robin O'Keefe (2012-2013)
+Dr. F. Robin O'Keefe (2012-2014)